GeneralProtectionFault/blender-anachronox-md2-importer/README.md

 They can be extracted with the DATExtract tool as found on the Anachrodox website:  http://anachrodox.talonbrave.info/ (Tools section)

-Direct link to the utility:
+Direct link to the utility (right-click & "Save Link As"): http://anachrodox.talonbrave.info/tools/tools/datextract2.zip
-http://anachrodox.talonbrave.info/tools/tools/datextract2.zip